hlmeS/itm387k/index.md

 ### Results

 In your results tab, you want to look at the data, statistics, and charts during your analysis.
-The data tab can show you the classifications and confidences for each tweet, which help you understand the efficacy of the sentiment analysis on an individual level and what problems the algorithms may or may not have.
+The data tab can show you the classifications and confidences for each tweet, which will help you understand the efficacy of the sentiment analysis on an individual level and what type of problems the algorithms may or may not have.

 ![Data View](images/lab8/sentiment_classifications.png)

 The statistics view is interesting because it shows use the histograms for classifications and confidences.
 As shown below, for this example, the subjectivity could be determined with high confidence, wherase the polarity was often predicted with very low confidence.
 This information is important for the evaluation of the validity of the results.
-In other words, can we trust our results?
+In other words, you want to ask yourself if you can trust the results?
 Are parts of the analysis stronger than others?

 ![Statistics View](images/lab8/sentiment_confidences.png)

 Lastly, we can visualize our results using pie or stack column charts.
 Make sure to select the right attributes for your chart parameters; that is, group your columns by subjectivity or polarity and stack your columns by polarity or subjectivity.
 The aggregation should be set to `count`.

 ![Data View](images/lab8/sentiment_viz.png)

+In your analysis, focus on the **objectives (BI questions)** of your analysis and how your **analysis answered these questions**.
+It is not uncommon to not be able to come up with a conclusive answer based on a single sentiment analysis for one data source, but it should at least show you some **trends** and guide you in finding conclusive answers to your questions.
+If you discover situations (tweets) where the sentiment analysis fails, make sure to discuss them as well.

 # Lab 7: K-Mean Clustering with Rapidminer